 Who are the Christadelphians?

-This short booklet is written to draw the attention of the interested enquirer to the existence of a community of believers in Christ, calling themselves “Christadelphians”, organised in groups found throughout the world.
+We draw the attention of the interested enquirer to the existence of a community of believers in Christ, calling themselves “Christadelphians”, organized in groups found throughout the world.
 Wherever they exist they have a fellowship founded upon an agreed basis of beliefs.
 Fundamental to their faith is the principle that what Christ and his apostles taught in the first century was truth, and it is still the truth today.
-The holy scriptures, both Old and New Testaments, are their sole authority.
+The Holy Scriptures, both Old and New Testaments, are their sole authority.

-At the meeting for the “breaking of bread”, usually but not exclusively on “the first day of the week” there are hymns, prayers, readings from the scriptures and an exhortation.
+At the meeting for the “breaking of bread” on “the first day of the week” there are hymns, prayers, readings from the Scriptures and an exhortation.
 The bread and the wine circulate among all the “brothers and sisters” present.
 Voluntary collections are taken to meet all the expenses.
 If some of the early followers of the apostles in the first century could attend such meetings, it is believed that they would immediately recognise what was going on, for it is patterned on New Testament worship.

 Like Jesus’ early disciples, they also proclaim his message of life to all willing to hear; they instruct their children and young people in Sunday Schools and Youth Groups, and promote the life of faith and prayer, and obedience to Christ’s commands, among their members.

-Since 1864 The Christadelphian Magazine has appeared monthly, issued from Birmingham, UK.
-It provides informative articles and contains items of news from the ecclesias worldwide.
+Since 1864 The Christadelphian Magazine has appeared monthly, issued from Birmingham, U.K. It provides informative articles and contains items of news from the ecclesias worldwide.
 Pamphlets and books are also produced for the use of members and their friends.
-Other organisations throughout the world promote the preaching of the Gospel in areas where the ecclesia is small or non-existent, and there are special committees responsible for preaching the Gospel in other countries.
-Still another organisation circulates printed exhortations and Bible studies to those members who live some distance from an ecclesia.
+Other organizations throughout the world promote the preaching of the Gospel in areas where the ecclesia is small or non-existent, and there are special committees responsible for preaching the Gospel in other countries.
+Still another organization circulates typed exhortations and Bible studies to those members who live some distance from an ecclesia.

 The care of the infirm and the elderly has been seen as a pressing need: there are several Homes in various countries.
 Voluntary contributions are made to help individual members in need.